 .

-Formal assessments are to be completed by the induction tutor and submitted by the headteacher/principal to the appropriate body at the end of each completed induction year (FTE for part-time ECTs).
-Additionally an assessment meeting must be held with the ECT before the due date and prior to final submission of the end of year formal assessment.
+At the end of statutory induction, the headteacher/principal will recommend and evidence in a final end of year 2 formal assessment whether the ECT has met the teacher standards to a satisfactory level or not.
+Additionally an assessment meeting must be held with the ECT before the due date and prior to final submission of the assessment.
 These meetings provide an opportunity for induction tutor and/or head/principal to discuss with the ECT what will be written about them including areas for further development and/or concerns – there must be no surprises !

-The outcomes of the final (end of year 2) formal assessment meeting provide an opportunity for the ECT and induction tutor and/or head/principal to take stock of what has been achieved over the induction period and prepare the ECT for involvement in performance management/appraisal arrangements should they successfully complete statutory induction.
+The outcomes of the final (end of year 2) formal assessment meeting provide an opportunity for the ECT and induction tutor and/or head/principal to take stock of what has been achieved over the induction period and prepare the ECT for involvement in performance management/appraisal arrangements which will begin should they successfully complete statutory induction.

 .